Inverse Optimization: Theory and Applications: Applications in Estimation Problems

 In this model, $\bA$ and $\bb$ encode the flow balance constraints in a shortest path problem with one source and one sink.
-We assume there are $N$ clinical pathways that are given, $\hat\bx^r_1, \ldots, \hat\bx^r_N$, between the source and sink.
-Model~\eqref{model:IOclinpathway} identifies a single set of arc costs $\btheta$ that minimizes the aggregate sub-optimality of these clinical pathways with respect to the difference between their costs and the shortest path cost.
-This model is a slight variation of the Absolute Sub-optimality model~\eqref{eq:aso_lp_form_one_feas_region} (see Section~\ref{subsubsec:abs_suboptimality}), where: (i) the objective is the sum of squared duality gaps instead of sum of absolute duality gaps, and (ii) the duality constraints are modified, since the shortest path forward problem is a standard form linear program.
+We assume there are $N$ clinical pathways given, $\hat\bx^r_1, \ldots, \hat\bx^r_N$, between the source and sink.
+This model is a slight variation of the Absolute Sub-optimality model~\eqref{eq:aso_lp_form_one_feas_region}, where: (i) the objective is the sum of squared duality gaps instead of sum of absolute duality gaps, and (ii) the duality constraints are modified, since the shortest path forward problem is a standard form linear program.
 The normalization constraint $\|\btheta\|_\infty = 1$ prevents $\btheta = \bzero$ from being optimal.
 The constraint $\bA\btheta = \bzero$ deals with the lower dimensionality of the forward feasible region (due to flow balance equality constraints) and ensures the cost vector does not point orthogonal to the entire feasible region.
 These constraints form $\bTheta$.

-While model~\eqref{model:IOclinpathway} considers the expert-defined clinical pathways as input, it does not consider actual patient data from either successful or unsuccessful clinical workflows.
-Consequently,~\citet{chan2019inverse} employ a second stage inverse problem to refine the cost vector $\btheta^*$ from model~\eqref{model:IOclinpathway} with real patient pathways.
-Consider a set of patient-traversed pathways from patients who survived their cancer, $\hat\bx^s_1, \ldots, \hat\bx^s_S$ and a set of patient-traverse pathways from patients who died, $\hat\bx^d_1, \ldots, \hat\bx^d_D$.
-The refined problem penalizes the duality gaps with respect to patients who survived and encourages higher duality gaps for patients who died, while fixing the optimal duality gaps $\epsilon^{r*}_i$ from problem \eqref{model:IOclinpathway}.
-We can write this problem as

-The objective minimizes (maximizes) the aggregate sub-optimality with respect to the patients who survived (died).
-Because $\epsilon^{r*}_q$ is fixed, this model chooses among the optimal cost vectors from model~\eqref{model:IOclinpathway} to find one that maximizes the ``separation'' between the pathway costs of patients who survived from those who died.
+Additional details are given in Section~\ref{sec:DPMEC}.